 - Your spouse thinks you’ve made unreasonable demands

 - Unwillingness to divorce — an unfounded perception that it’s possible to remain married

 Your ex’s infuriating behavior may tempt you to settle matters in person, free of courtroom interference.
 Don’t fall for this trap.
 Either a lawyer or mediator should oversee all interactions.

 Your ex can only file extensions so often.
 Whenever possible, seek accountability through deadlines.
 Schedule court dates or depositions.
 These formal proceedings may prompt action from an otherwise slow-moving spouse.

 Determine Priorities And Know When to Give In

 Divorce requires give and take.
 You certainly shouldn’t do all the giving, but you should be realistic.
 Does your ex think you’re making excessive demands?
 This perception could be responsible for those costly stalling tactics.
 Determine low-importance issues you can concede so as to streamline the process and still get what you want.

 Is your ex determined to stall your divorce?
 You need proactive representation from a results-driven family lawyer.
-The Brown Law Offices, P.A. could be your key resource during this difficult time.
+The law firm of Barna, Guzy & Steffen, Ltd. could be your key resource during this difficult time.
 Get in touch today to learn more.